stanford-mast/reflex/README.md

 ## Future work

-We are actively working on a userspace-only implementation of ReFlex which does not use Dune.
-This implementation will simplify ReFlex deployment since the only requirements for running ReFlex will be a kernel and network/Flash hardware that support DPDK and SPDK.

-The current implementation of ReFlex would also benefit from the following:
+The current implementation of ReFlex would benefit from the following:

 * Client API support for tenants to dynamically register SLOs.
 * Support for multiple NVMe device management by a single ReFlex server.